L\'evy processes on smooth manifolds with a connection: Proofs

-This illustrates that for a general process $X$ we will need to expand our probability space to allow for this additional randomness.
-This is done in \cite[Section 4]{CJrepr}, albeit they only consider a measure $\nu$ on a real line, but essentially every step generalizes to our case of a multidimensional measure.
-The only step which need some adjustment due to a slightly different setup is the following.
+This illustrates that for a general process $X$ we will need to extend our probability space (and filtration) to allow for this additional randomness.
+This is done in~\cite[Section 4]{CJrepr}, albeit they only consider a measure $\nu$ on a real line, but essentially every step generalizes to our case of a multidimensional measure.
+The only step which needs some adjustment due to a slightly different setup is the following.
 For ease of notation, put $k(x,z)=\Exp_{x}(q(x)z)$ and note that we could have written the jumps in the integral part of generator $\mathscr{L}_X$ in~\eqref{eq:generatorX} via the kernel $K\colon M \times \mathcal{B}(M)\to \RR_+$ defined by

 and this means that the equivalent of \cite[Lemma~3.4]{CJrepr} holds.
 Furthermore, the following equivalent of \cite[Lemma~4.32]{CJrepr} holds.

 \begin{lemma} Let $K$ be a kernel as above.
 Then there exists a measurable function $\widetilde{k}\colon M\times M\times(0,1]\to \RR^d,$ such that for every $A\in\mathcal{B}(M),B\in \mathcal{B}(\RR^d)$ and $x\in M$.
 Moreover, for every $x\in M$ and $K(x,\d y)\d u$ almost every $(y,u)$ we have